UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_01.md

 - Automation of tasks

 Notes:
+The first tool we will learn about is the shell.
-A shell is a tool that we can use to navigate our computers file system, launch programs, and automate tasks.
+A shell can use to
+navigate our computers file system, launch programs, and automate tasks via the shell's own programming language.

-You can think of it as similar, but more powerful, than the default file browser on your computer.
+You can think of it as a much more powerful version of your default graphical file browser.
 The specific shell that we will learn more about in this course is called Bash.
+Bash stands for "The Bourne Again Shell";
+the name was chosen as a pun
+to indicate that it was a rebirth with many new features compared to its predecessor "The Bourne Shell"
+(named after its creator Stephen Bourne).

+We will learn more about the shell in module 2!

 ---